 Dispose of the syringe and do not use if:

- the medicine is cloudy
+the medicine is cloudy

- the medicine contains particles
+the medicine contains particles

- the medicine is any colour besides colourless to yellowish
+the medicine is any colour besides colourless to yellowish

- any part of the syringe appears to be damaged
+any part of the syringe appears to be damaged

 Step 2.
 Allow the syringe to adjust to room temperature

- Do not remove the needle-cap on your syringe until Step 5.
+Do not remove the needle-cap on your syringe until Step 5.
 Early removal of the needle-cap can cause the medication to dry out and block the needle.

- Place the syringe on a clean flat surface and allow the syringe to come to room temperature (18 °C - 28 °C) for about 25-30 minutes to warm up.
+Place the syringe on a clean flat surface and allow the syringe to come to room temperature (18 °C - 28 °C) for about 25-30 minutes to warm up.
 Not allowing the syringe to come to room temperature could result in an uncomfortable injection and it may be difficult to depress the plunger.

- Do not warm up the syringe in any other way.
+Do not warm up the syringe in any other way.

 Step 3.
 Clean your hands

- Wash your hands with soap and water.
+Wash your hands with soap and water.

 Step 4.
 Choose and prepare an injection site

- The recommended injection sites are the front and middle of your thighs and the lower part of the abdomen below the navel (belly button) except for the five centimeter area directly around the navel.
+The recommended injection sites are the front and middle of your thighs and the lower part of the abdomen below the navel (belly button) except for the five centimeter area directly around the navel.
 (See Fig. B)

- If a caregiver is giving the injection, the outer area of the upper arms may also be used.
+If a caregiver is giving the injection, the outer area of the upper arms may also be used.
 (See Fig. B)